What is a Coalition government?

-Coalition government, is actually group of advisors formed when different political parties unite in the supervision and regulation of a country.
+The coalition government is actually a group of advisors formed when different political parties unite in the supervision and regulation of a country.
 We can call it a temporary association, which is formed when no single political party gains a clear majority and as a substitute competing parties negotiate to work together.
-Such situations usually happen during crisis period, like war, or a political breakdown.
+Such situations usually happen during crisis periods, like war, or a political breakdown.